Bob Griese: 1970–1976

 Despite their unbeaten season, the Dolphins were listed as two point underdogs to the Washington Redskins in Super Bowl VII.
 Staying with the system that got them there, the Dolphins offense played a perfect ball control game.
-Griese connected on 8 of 11 passes for 88 yards and a touchdown, and Larry Csonka rushed for over 120 yards.
+Griese completed 8 of 11 passes for 88 yards and a touchdown, and Larry Csonka rushed for over 120 yards.
 Washington's only score was on a returned blocked field goal, and Miami won the game 14–7.

-In 1973 Griese led another strong Dolphins team, but they did not make it through the season undefeated.
+In 1973, Griese led another strong Dolphins team, but they did not make it through the season undefeated.
 They reached the Super Bowl for the third consecutive season and defeated the Minnesota Vikings 24–7.

 In 1974, Griese and the Dolphins had an 11–3 regular-season record, but lost to the Oakland Raiders in the divisional round of the playoffs.

 In 1975, Griese and the Dolphins started strong, but late in the season in a game against the Baltimore Colts, Griese suffered a broken toe and was out for the rest of the season.
 The Dolphins finished a respectable 10–4, but missed out on the playoffs for the first time in the Shula era.

 In 1976, the Dolphins had many injuries, and the team finished the season at 6–8, the first time Don Shula ever suffered a losing season in his career.